Student Health and Wellness Center

 During an outbreak or cluster of a vaccine-preventable disease, students with medical or religious exemptions may be asked not to return to campus until the outbreak ends.

 Under G.S.130A-156, a physician licensed to practice medicine in this State must certify that a required immunization is or may be detrimental to a person’s health due to the presence of one of the contraindications adopted by the Commission of Public Health.
 The North Carolina Medical Exemptions Statement (DHHS Form #3987) must be used to obtain a medical exemption for any state required immunization.
-The Meredith College Medical Exemption Form should be used only for a COVID-19 exemption request.
 All exemption documentation should be uploaded under the “Document Upload” portion of the Student Wellness Portal.

 North Carolina does not allow for philosophical exemptions – those who object to immunizations because of personal, moral or other non-religious beliefs (10A NCAC 41A .0403).

 The state statute requiring proof of vaccination applies to all students except students residing off-campus and registering for any combination of

 - Off-campus courses

 - Evening courses (classes beginning after 5 p.m.)

 - No more than four day credit hours in on-campus courses

 If at any time the above student status changes to on-campus courses, course load of more than four (4) credit hours, on-campus residence, and/or enrollment in day-time courses, a Certificate of Immunization or record of immunization must be presented on or before the date the person first registers for a quarter or semester.